Return to www.ritchiefeed.com

 (Photo courtesy of NetPS Plant Finder)

-Blazing Saddles Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
+Marina Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
+Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 Planting & Growing

-Blazing Saddles Hosta will grow to be about 18 inches tall at maturity extending to 24 inches tall with the flowers, with a spread of 3 feet.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 30 inches apart.
-Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
-It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.
+Marina Rose will grow to be about 6 feet tall at maturity, with a spread of 6 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
+It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.